morpheasgr/Bstk_wako_URL2PP/README.md

 # Bstk_wako_URL2PP
 Basically a clipboard monitor to be used with wako/Helios on Windows x64, through 64-bit Android BlueStacks and PotPlayer 64-bit.

+Once a video URL is copied to the clipboard the video player will launch on Windows and playback your content, which will perform significantly better than any video player inside the android emulator.

 What you need:

 1. BlueStacks_bgp64 (64-bit Android version)